Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language. Includ

 The use of billboards is very common throughout The Gambia, especially among local distributors of international brands.
 Given that English is the official language, all signs are in English.
 However, advertisements on TV and radio are frequently made in local languages.
 Recently, large companies like telecommunications firms, have begun regularly running infomercials on local television.
 Newspapers offer another platform for the private sector to advertise goods and services.
 The Gambian market therefore offers multiple opportunities for marketers and has no language barrier for US companies.

 With the introduction of value-added tax (VAT) in The Gambia in January 2013, all prices are inclusive of VAT.
 The VAT on imported goods in The Gambia is 15 percent.
 Qualifying investors may be exempted from VAT and other taxes if they meet conditions established by GIEPA.
 In general, prices of all published goods include all applicable taxes.
-Goods imported from the U.S. face stiff competition from merchandise coming from Asian markets such as China, India, and Dubai.
+Goods imported from the U.S. face stiff competition from merchandise coming from Asian markets such as China and India.
 Given low incomes and correspondingly tight budgets for many businesses and consumers, and the fact that access to credit is limited, affordability is the main consideration when determining pricing.

 Sales Service/Customer Support